Postcode area: NR13.

 Brundall’s transport is its crown jewel.
 The village has two railway stations on the Norwich to Great Yarmouth line: Brundall station in the village centre, and Brundall Gardens station at the eastern end.
 Trains to Norwich take just 10 minutes and run throughout the day, making this one of the most train-accessible villages in Norfolk.
 The return service from Norwich runs late enough for evening dining or entertainment in the city.

 By road, the A47 is accessible via Blofield within 5 minutes, providing a 15-minute drive to Norwich city centre.
-The combination of rail and road options means Brundall residents genuinely have choices about how they commute – a luxury in rural Norfolk.
+The combination of rail and road options means Brundall residents have choices about how they commute, a luxury in rural Norfolk.

 What Is Day-to-Day Life Like in Brundall?

 The boatyards along the river are central to Brundall’s identity.
 Several marinas and boatyards offer mooring, boat hire, maintenance, and a gateway to the entire Broads network.
-Whether you’re a seasoned sailor or a weekend paddleboarder, the river is a constant presence and a source of community connection.
+Seasoned sailor or weekend paddleboarder, you’ll find the river a constant presence and a source of community connection.
 Walking along the river towards Surlingham or downstream towards Cantley provides beautiful waterside scenery year-round.

 Healthcare is served by the Brundall Medical Centre.
 The NNUH is accessible within 20 minutes, while the James Paget Hospital (Great Yarmouth) provides an eastern alternative.